njtierney/tierneyn.github.io/_posts/2014-04-22-gbm-plot-fix.md

 > `Error: could not find function "windows"`

-This means that the function `windows` is being called inside `gbm.plot`.
-So I looked into what the heck `windows` is and it turns out it opens a graphics device, but is the command reserved for windows machines - I use a mac, and the equivalent command is `X11()`.
-I found this out thanks to this website here: http://doingbayesiandataanalysis.blogspot.com.au/2011/09/for-linux-macos-users-easy-fix-for.html
+This means that the function `windows()` is being called inside `gbm.plot()`.
+So I looked into what the heck `windows()` is and it turns out it opens a graphics device, but is the command reserved for windows machines - I use a mac, and the equivalent command is `X11()`.
+I found this out thanks to [this website](http://doingbayesiandataanalysis.blogspot.com.au/2011/09/for-linux-macos-users-easy-fix-for.html).

-So I simply found the source code for gbm.plot, and replaced windows(...) with X11(...)
+So I simply found the source code for `gbm.plot`, and replaced `windows()` with `X11()`

 Hopefully this will prove helpful to someone.